DoveHunting.Org

 • South Zone: September 2nd – September 24th & October 7th – November 5th & December 23rd – January 28th

-• Shooting Hours: Half hour before sunrise to sunset
+• Half hour before sunrise to sunset

 Remember: Double-check the official MDWFP hunting regulations for any updates or changes before heading out.